Building Naive Bayes Classifier from Scratch to Perform Sentiment Analysis

 word_counts[l][vocab[j]] += X[i][j]

-As we mentioned earlier, we need to perform Laplace smoothing to handle words in the test set which are absent in the training set.
-We define a function ‘laplace_smoothing’ which takes the vocabulary and the raw ‘word_counts’ dictionary and returns the smoothened conditional probabilities.
+As we mentioned earlier, we need to perform Laplace smoothing to handle words in the test set that are absent in the training set.
+We define a function ‘laplace_smoothing’, which takes the vocabulary and the raw ‘word_counts’ dictionary and returns the smoothened conditional probabilities.

 def laplace_smoothing(n_label_items, vocab, word_counts, word, text_label):